Best walking pads 2025: The best under-desk treadmills tested and rated

 The best under-desk treadmill for your home needs to fit into your space and either be fast or quiet enough (or both) for you to use regularly.
 If you work from home regularly and juggle office and living space, you'll need a machine that'll move out of the way easily.

 Under-desk treadmills are a lot better for this than the larger standard treadmills, but it's still important to find one that you can move safely when you're done.
-Some models fold, most have wheels, and others (like the WalkingPad C2) are designed to fold into smaller packages for storage.
+Some models fold, and most have wheels, but it's a good idea to take a look at the dimensions and be sure you have room to stow it away when you're not using it, especially if your home office doubles as a spare room.

 The majority of under-desk treadmills only reach brisk walking speeds, generally up to around 4 miles per hour.
-If you want to get a jog on, you'll need a full-sized treadmill (although comact models are available).
-If you're not sure on what it'll be like to switch your set up, here are the things our fitness editor wished she'd known before adding a walking treadmill to her office.
+If you want to get a jog on, you'll need a full-sized treadmill (although compact models are available).
+If you're not sure on what it'll be like to switch your setup, here are the things I wished I'd known before adding a walking treadmill to my office.

 FAQs